 After taking a year off (mostly because I was completely addicted to my first time through the Mass Effect universe in Mass Effect: Legendary Edition this time a year ago), it’s time to do Four in February again!
-This is a challenge to complete four video games during the month of February, as the name implies.
+This is a challenge to beat four video games during the month of February, as the name implies.
 There aren’t really rules beyond that: it can be games I’ve never played before, games I’ve already started, or anything else really!

 Bug Fables: The Everlasting Sapling

 Bug Fables: The Everlasting Sapling is an indie game that draws heavy inspiration from Paper Mario – particularly the first two entries in the series that were turn-based RPGs with QTEs to get bonuses on attacks and defense.
 While the Paper Mario series may have moved on from this style of gameplay, with entries on the Wii and later introducing new gameplay styles for each entry, it’s clear there are fans that didn’t move on, including some that eventually said, “we’ll do it ourselves!”

 Fun fact: the only Uncharted game I’ve played is Uncharted 4, but I loved it and I fully expect to love The Lost Legacy as well.
 I recently purchased the Legacy of Thieves collection on PC, so it’ll be great to experience the game for the first time on the best version of the game.
 Even better, it looks like the game is only 8-10 hours to complete, so it should be a nice easy one to squeeze into the shortest month of the year!

 Doom, any of the Doom games really, is one of my gaming blind-spots.
 I’ve never played any of them, but they are so critically acclaimed it feels like I must play them!
 It seems like there’s no better spot to start than the 2016 iteration and if I like it then I could move on to Doom Eternal on Game Pass if I want to.